Phils-AI/Starting-with-Python/README.md

 A little repository which is catching up my way to a beautiful ide and getting started with coding python

 # IDE := integrated development environment
-My favorite ide is
+My favorite ide , which i am using for all my private projects, is:
-## ATOM
+##### ATOM
-for my private projects.
 At work i am using pycharm!

 So lets get started :)
 Go to http://www.atom.io or to you ubuntu store and download atom.